Enabling Keyboard Accessibility on a Mac

 - System Preferences

 Enable System-Wide Keyboard Accessibility

 The default keyboard access on a Mac is to allow users to tab only to form controls (text inputs, buttons, etc.).
-To tab to links and other elements, you need to enable the "All controls" setting in:
+To tab to links and other elements, you need to enable the "Use keyboard navigation to move focus between controls" setting in:

-System Preferences > Keyboard > Shortcuts > Full Keyboard Access > All controls
+System Preferences > Keyboard > Shortcuts > Use keyboard navigation to move focus between controls

 Enable Safari Keyboard Accessibility